ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/minter-suite-migration-runbook.md

 ### What happens if I migrate to the new shared minter suite, but I do not want to use the Artist Dashboard to configure my minters?

 If you migrate to the new shared minter suite, but you do not want to use the Artist Dashboard to configure your minters, you can continue to configure your minters via your frontend, etherscan, etc., but your process will be slightly updated to support the new shared minter suite.
-The Art Blocks team can assist with providing guidance on how to update your process during the migration process if needed.
+Comparing the new minter contracts and the legacy minter contracts will help you understand the changes.

 ### What happens if I migrate to the new shared minter suite, but I do not want to use the new minting SDK?